 Yes.
-This is how the system currently operates, and it should not be altered.
-The Law Society notes that many victims and offenders are unrepresented and may require written reasons to fully understand the decision.
+This is how the system currently operates, and the Law Society is of the view this should not be altered.
+The Law Society also notes that many victims and offenders are unrepresented, and require written reasons to fully understand the decision.
 Written reasons are also required for an appeal.
-However, full reasons are not always required and a system could be implemented to allow requests for written reasons on a discrete point.
+However, full reasons are not always required, and a system could be implemented to allow requests for written reasons on a discrete point.